-During the course of the British History Challenge I began to develop a hypothesis concerning the accuracy of British History on film.
-It centered on the principal that Braveheart caused much of the widespread inaccuracies that we see in history films today.
-After much deliberation and collaboration and interpretation I can finally reveal the results of my experiment…
+During the course of the British History Challenge I began to develop a hypothesis concerning the accuracy of British history on film.
+It centred on the principal that Braveheart caused much of the widespread inaccuracies that we see in history films today.
+After much deliberation and collaboration and interpretation, I can finally reveal the results of my experiment.

 Initially I aimed to confirm my hypothesis with three questions, all of which have since been made more scientific and ‘fair’ since their original proposal.
 They are as follows:

 - 1) How has inaccuracy in history films changed over time?

 - 2) Is there a definitive point where it can be said that history films became inaccurate on a wide scale?

 - 3) If so, how much of a role did Braveheart play in this process?